jguzdv/NuGet-Packages/libraries/JGUZDV.Extensions.Logging/src/README.md

 # JGUZDV.Extensions.Logging

-This package will configure Serilog from the default Logging section provided with .net templates.
+This package will configure file logging.
 It will also add the ability to log to files.
 Files will append the MachineName and automatically roll over once a day.